Finland–United States relations

-The United States of America and the Republic of Finland currently have good relations.
-The United States recognized Finland on May 7, 1919 after it declared independence in 1917, and officially established diplomatic relations in 1920.
+The United States and Finland currently have good relations.
+The United States recognized Finland on May 7, 1919, after it declared independence in 1917, and officially established diplomatic relations in 1920.
 Due to World War II and Soviet pressure, relations were suspended between 1942 and 1945 before being raised to embassy level in 1954.
 Finland has been of strategic importance to the United States due to its position bordering the Soviet Union and later Russia, and after the end of the Cold War in 1991 Finland's shift to the West has led to warmer relations.
 There is significant trade activity, including military procurement, between the two countries.

 The United States supported Finland's NATO membership during Finland's accession into NATO, which was finalized on 4 April 2023, and later that year, the two countries entered into a Defense Cooperation Agreement.
 Currently, both countries are members of NATO and the Arctic Council.
 The United States is an observer of the BEAC and CBSS while Finland is a member of them.